SarthakDhital/PharmaConnect/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After starting the server, open your browser and go to [http://localhost:3000](http://localhost:3000) to view the application.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+### 🔧 Editing Your Application

+Start customizing your project by editing the `app/page.tsx` file.
+Changes are automatically applied and reflected in the browser as you save your updates.

+---

+## 🎨 Font Optimization

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project leverages [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) for seamless font optimization.
+It includes [Geist](https://vercel.com/font), a modern and elegant font family provided by Vercel, ensuring your typography looks sharp and professional.

+---

+## 📚 Additional Resources

+Expand your knowledge and enhance your project using the following resources:

+- [Next.js Documentation](https://nextjs.org/docs): Explore the features, APIs, and best practices of Next.js.
+- [Interactive Next.js Tutorial](https://nextjs.org/learn): Follow a step-by-step guide to master Next.js development.
+- [Next.js GitHub Repository](https://github.com/vercel/next.js): Contribute to the project, report issues, or review the source code.

+---

-## Learn More
+## 🌐 Deployment

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Deploy your application quickly and easily using the [Vercel Platform](https://vercel.com/new?utm_source=create-next-app).
+As the official hosting provider for Next.js, Vercel ensures seamless and optimized deployment.

+For step-by-step instructions, refer to the [Next.js Deployment Documentation](https://nextjs.org/docs/app/building-your-application/deploying).

+---

+Thank you for using Next.js!
+Happy coding!